 The Pen Museum on Frederick Street is situated in a former pen factory, a Grade II Listed Building and promotes through displays demonstrations and activities the history of Birmingham as the centre of the world pen trade in the 19th Century.
 The museum showcases many pens used by famous people throughout the years of the pen trade; this includes a pen used by Walt Disney to animate his drawings.

-We had a sneak peek inside the newest bar on the block The Pig and Tail which is actually housed in the oldest bar on the block!
 The George and Dragon pub in the Jewellery Quarter – one of the oldest and most historic in the city – has reopened 20 years later as a new quirky new bar and restaurant.

 Its owners are from the critically acclaimed restaurant Pickled Piglet.
 As well as craft beers and wines, expect sharing platters and tapas style food.

-1000 trades, a craft beer and wine venue is now open in Frederick Street in the heart of the Jewellery Quarter.
+1000 trades, a craft beer and wine venue is situated in Frederick Street in the heart of the Jewellery Quarter.
 The Grade II-listed premises, which previously housed Caribbean bar-restaurant Diamonds and Pearlz, has been given a make-over, or should we say make-under – given the extent of bare brick walls and mismatched furniture.

 But most impressively it sells wine at £2.50 a glass!
 That’s boxed wine but at that price it’s definitely worth giving a try.